miillaadddddd/Hamzeh-milad/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### Progressive Web App

+This project runs by default and completely with PWA, and all you have to do is go to the manifest file and replace your information.

+## Package

+The following packages are used in this project:

+"@testing-library/jest-dom",
+"@testing-library/react",
+"@testing-library/user-event",
+"axios",
+"jquery",
+"jsonwebtoken",
+"lodash",
+"react",
+"react-dom",
+"react-helmet",
+"react-redux",
+"react-router",
+"react-router-dom",
+"react-scripts",
+"redux",
+"redux-thunk",
+"sweetaler

+You can delete any you do not want

 ## Learn More

+In this project, wherever the word Structure is used, you can change the name of your project

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).